hashicorp/terraform-random-tfe-utility/templates/template.README.md

 ### Connecting to [proxy/bastion] server

-> *Applicable only when connecting via proxy/bastion host*
+> *Applicable only when connecting via proxy/bastion host.*
 > *In short, to set up a proxy server in Google Chrome, you're just doing the first few steps in the browser, and then completing the process in your machine's operating system*

 1. To create a tunnel for Chrome: